altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

-~And Martha felt gravity shift, then herself falling towards the city-tree~ ~She would have landed in a pool, had she not floated sideways away~ ~She could still fly, but now she just had a new 'down', which was now toward the trunk of the tree~ ~Below the canopy of roofs the streets were alive with activity in a false night~ ~Humans, street vendors, littered the middle with carts selling glowing lanterns~ ~Music was in the air, a faint choir hum in the along with...
+~And Martha felt gravity shift, then herself falling towards the city-tree~ ~She would have landed in a pool, had she not floated sideways away~ ~She could still fly, but now she just had a new 'down', which was now toward the trunk of the tree~ *She flew down*
+*The roar, now distorted echoed a fractal harmony of itself, echoed from the chasm walls* ~Martha had to cover her ears, from the rumbling~ ~Below the canopy of roofs the rumbling ceased~ ~Hidden under a false night, the streets were alive with activity~ ~Humans, street vendors, littered the middle with carts selling glowing lanterns~ ~Music was in the air, a faint choir hum in the along with...
 Martha saw the source of the noise, a band with a satyr playing a pan flute, with a choir of Sirin behind them.
 There was some sort of parade - marching down the wooden streets - streamers flying everywhere~ 'M::What would be out of place here...'
 *Martha looked around*
-*The lights flashed red*
+*The streetlamps flashed red*
 ~The sudden cries of children filled the streets and parents rushed them into houses, any houses~ *Someone tugged at her, and Martha resisted*
 ~The vendors shut their doors and went inside the houses.